 Since COVID-19, some of the advice given around registration and funerals had changed this has now returned to normal as per pre-pandemic ways of working.
 Some funeral venues may still suggest that the wearing of facemasks are preferred though this is optional and is no longer a requirement.

-When someone dies one of the prioritys is for the registration to take place, in the case of a death from natural causes the informant or person taking responsibility for the funeral will need to collect the Medical Cause of Death Certificate which the Dr or GP who attended the deceased will issue.
-In turn this needs to be taken to the registrars once you have made an appointment and then the death officially registered.
-If the case is referred to the Coroner you will be informed once the examination is complete when you will be able to register.
-In both cases the Registrar will then be able to issue the Death Certificate, this is a certified copy of the death entry in the register and proves that the death has been registered.
+When someone dies, a key priority is for the registration to take place, in the case of a death from natural causes the informant or person taking responsibility for the funeral will need to collect the Medical Cause of Death Certificate which the doctor or GP who attended the deceased will issue.
+Normally this needs to be done within the first 5 days since the deceased’s passing.

 In England and Wales, it is possible to delay registration for a further 9 days provided that the registrar receives written confirmation that the medical cause of death certificate has been signed by a doctor.